If you find yourself wondering about chimney inspections, sweepings, and more, check out some of the more common inquiries we get by reading below.

 These products should never replace an actual professional sweeping, and they will not clean your chimney.
 All in all, they’re not bad for your chimney, but they may not be worth the money you pay for them.

 - The first is whether or not they’re trained (and trained correctly).
 A surefire to know this is by checking for proper certifications and memberships from organizations like the CSIA, the NFI, and the NCSG.

-You’ll also want to make sure they use an actual camera to look your system over, have a physical office that you can check in with if issues arise, and hold all necessary insurance and liability policies.
+- You’ll also want to make sure they use an actual camera to look your system over, have a physical office that you can check in with if issues arise, and hold all necessary insurance and liability policies.

-Here at Lord’s Chimney, we believe communication is a key component in quality customer service, which is why you get an actual picture or video of the technician that is coming to your home, along with their certifications.
+All in all, here at Lord’s Chimney, we believe communication is a key component in quality customer service, which is why you get an actual picture or video of the technician that is coming to your home, along with their certifications.